ICIJ/es-translator/README.md

                                 be calculated automaticly.
-  --source-field TEXT           Document field to translate --target-field TEXT           Document field to translate --query TEXT                  Search query string to filter result --data-dir TEXT               Path to the directory where to language model
+  --source-field TEXT           Document field to translate --target-field TEXT           Document field to translate --query-string TEXT           Search query string to filter result --data-dir PATH               Path to the directory where to language model
                                 will be downloaded
   --scan-scroll TEXT            Scroll duration (set to higher value if you're
-                                processing a lot of documents) --dry-run                     Don't save anything in Elasticsearch --pool-size INTEGER           Number of parallel processes to start --syslog-address TEXT         Syslog address --syslog-port INTEGER         Syslog port --syslog-facility TEXT        Syslog facility
+                                processing a lot of documents) --dry-run                     Don't save anything in Elasticsearch --pool-size INTEGER           Number of parallel processes to start --pool-timeout INTEGER        Timeout to add a translation --syslog-address TEXT         Syslog address --syslog-port INTEGER         Syslog port --syslog-facility TEXT        Syslog facility